node-red/node-red-docker/README.md

 You can now point a browser to the host machine on the tcp port reported back, so in the example above browse to  `http://{host ip}:49154`

-##Roll your own

-the simplest way to build your own custom image is to clone this project and edit the Dockerfile and package.json.

-####package.json

-The package.json is a metafile that downloads and installs the required version of Node-RED and any other npms you wish to install at build time.

-The main sections to modify are

-    "dependencies": {
-        "node-red": "0.10.6",           <-- set the version of Node-RED here "node-red-node-rbe": "*"        <-- add any extra npm packages here },

-This is where you can pre-define any extra nodes you want installed every time by default, and then

-    "scripts"      : {
-        "start": "node-red -v flow.json"
-    },

-This is the command that starts Node-RED when the container is run.

 ##Linking Containers